Tanner Fellowship Program 2021-2022

 Submit the following information by completing the Tanner Fellowship Application (Deadline for 2021: Tuesday, January 26, 2021):

 - A two-page proposal outlining the project/educational experience and why this particular project/experience makes sense for you.
 Include a one-page, itemized estimate of the costs of the proposed project/educational experience, as well as a summary of other grants and/or fellowships through which funding is being sought for the same or related projects.
 Projects that involve a travel component must include an alternative plan in case travel is not possible due to the COVID-19 pandemic, including an adjusted itemized estimate of the costs.
 This alternative plan and budget should not exceed two pages, and should be appended to the end of the main proposal.

 - Two letters of recommendation, each from an appropriate faculty or staff member who, ideally, is familiar with what you intend to do with the fellowship.

 A committee will review these materials and interview chosen candidates in order to reach a decision.
-Applicants will be notified by campus mail by mid-April whether or not their fellowship application has been approved.
+Applicants will be notified, via email, by mid-March whether or not their fellowship application has been approved.